psde-777/PREDIG_biophysical_model_N_fitting_algorithm/README.md

 # PREDIG: Lignocellulose Enzymatic Digestion Model (forked from Plant Cell Wall Saccharification Model (PCWSM))

+***IMPORTANT: Please read the NOTICE and LICENSE files in this repository for important copyright and licensing information regarding the contents of this project.***

 Within this repository, you can find the code of our model for the saccharification of a lignocellulosic plant cell wall sub-unit, composed of a cellulose microfibril surrounded by hemicellulose and lignin.